 The terms of Université Libérale de Paris (Paris-U) aim to assist students, partners, government agencies, and stakeholders in accurately comprehending information and preventing misinterpretation or intentional misinterpretation.
 These terms of Paris-U are presented publicly, translated into multiple languages, and provided to relevant parties to establish transparency and safeguard the legitimate rights of students, Paris-U, partners, as well as entities with joint obligations and interests.

-During the university’s operation, French and European regulations, laws, and related guidelines may undergo changes.
+During the Paris-U’s operation, French and European regulations, laws, and related guidelines may undergo changes.
 Consequently, Paris-U reserves the right to amend or supplement policies while still adhering to agreements signed with students, partners, government agencies, accreditation bodies, international accreditation agencies, and relevant entities.

 We strongly advise students and other stakeholders to thoroughly review and understand these terms before engaging in studies, collaborations, or interactions with Paris-U. This ensures transparency of information, prevents misinterpretation or intentional misinterpretation, ensures an anti-transparent communication process, promotes fair competition, and unequivocally safeguards the rights of all parties involved.